Head and Neck Cancers

 Head and neck cancers occur when cancerous cells develop in the head and neck area, including the mouth, throat, and nasal cavity.
-Usually, cancers of the head and neck begin in the cell lining of mucosal surfaces, or the tissue lining of organs with hollow openings.
+Usually, cancers of the head and neck begin in the moist lining of mucosal surfaces or the tissue lining of organs with hollow openings.
 Head and neck cancers are identified in the following areas:

-- Nasal Cavity: Includes the area within the nose.
+- Nasal Cavity: Includes the hollow area within the nose.

-- Paranasal Sinuses: Includes the open spaces within the bones near the nose.
+- Paranasal Sinuses: Includes the open spaces within the bones around the nose.

-- Lymph Nodes: Lymph nodes in the neck area can develop head and neck cancers.
+- Lymph Nodes: Enlarged lymph nodes in the upper neck area can sometimes be the first sign of head and neck cancers.

-- Larynx: The larynx is the passageway that aids in breathing, swallowing, and speaking.
-Also known as the “voice box.”
+- Larynx: Known as the “voice box,” the larynx is the passageway that aids in breathing, swallowing, and speaking.

-- Pharynx: The pharynx is the tube that connects the nose to the esophagus and trachea.
-Three parts: nasopharynx (behind the nose), oropharynx (middle of the pharynx), and hypopharynx (bottom of the pharynx).
+- Pharynx: The pharynx is the tube that connects the nose to the esophagus.
+It has three parts: nasopharynx (behind the nose), oropharynx (middle of the pharynx, including soft palate, base of tongue, and tonsils), and hypopharynx (bottom of the pharynx).

-- Salivary Glands: These are the saliva-producing glands, usually in the mouth’s bottom.
+- Salivary Glands: These are the saliva-producing glands, in the mouth’s bottom and near the jawbone.

 - In the United States, head and neck cancers comprise about 3 percent of all cancer cases and develop more frequently in men than women.

-- About 75 percent of head and neck cancers are associated with the use of tobacco and alcohol.
+- About 75 percent of cases of head and neck cancers are associated with the use of tobacco and alcohol.

-- Gender: Men face a higher risk of head and neck cancers than women.
+- Gender: Men are twice as likely to develop head and neck cancers as women.

 - Tobacco: Tobacco use increases risk for all head and neck cancers, especially for those of the oral cavity, hypopharynx, oropharynx, and larynx.